Learning the Intrinsic Dimensionality of Fermi-Pasta-Ulam-Tsingou Trajectories: A Nonlinear Approach using a Deep Autoencoder Model: Results and Discussion

 We can now compare the intrinsic dimensionalities inferred from the DAE with those previously obtained using PCA~\cite{marchetti2025}.
-Since PCA admits several alternative heuristics to the Kneedle algorithm, we additionally consider the Kaiser criterion and the Participation Ratio, both of which are computed directly from the PCA eigenvalues (see Sects.~\ref{sec:pca} and~\ref{sec:heuristics} for details on PCA and for the definitions of the heuristics, respectively).
+Since PCA admits several alternative heuristics to the Kneedle algorithm, we additionally consider the Kaiser criterion~(KC)~\cite{jolliffe2002pca} and the Participation Ratio~(PR)~\cite{Kramer1993}, both of which are computed directly from the PCA eigenvalues (see Secs.~\ref{sec:pca} and~\ref{sec:heuristics} for details on PCA and for the definitions of the heuristics, respectively).

-Fig.~\ref{fig:fig5} clearly shows that PCA combined with KA (squares) and KC (triangles) substantially overestimates the intrinsic dimensionality, especially as $\beta$ increases, when compared with the DAE results (circles), which instead are consistent with the multi-chart flows approach.
-By contrast, PCA using PR agrees with the DAE estimates for $\beta \leq 0.3$ and for $\beta = 1.1$, yielding $m^{\ast} = 2$ and $m^{\ast} = 3$, respectively.
-We argue that this agreement is purely accidental, since it is well known that PCA tends to overestimate the intrinsic dimensionality when data lie on a nonlinear manifold, as in the present case.
-A classical example is the synthetic Swiss roll dataset, for which PCA predicts $m^{\ast} = 3$, whereas the data actually lie on a two-dimensional manifold ($m^{\ast} = 2$)~\cite{Roweis2000, tenenbaum2000}.
+In Fig.~\ref{fig:fig5} we compare the estimated IDs using the DAE model and KA (circles) with those from PCA together with PR (triangles), KA (squares), and KC (inverted triangles), respectively.
+First, we note that PCA with the KA and KC substantially overestimates the intrinsic dimensionality for $\beta \geq 0.3$, since in such cases $ 4 \leq m^{\ast} \leq 6$.
+By contrast, PCA together with PR gives $m^{\ast} = 2$ and $m^{\ast} = 3$ when $\beta \leq 0.3$ and $\beta > 0.3$, respectively.
+These results are in excellent agreement with those obtained from the DAE reconstruction error curves.
+Nevertheless, we argue that this agreement is purely coincidental, since it is well known that PCA tends to overestimate the intrinsic dimensionality when data have a nonlinear structure, as in the present case.
+A classical example is the synthetic Swiss roll dataset, for which PCA predicts $m^{\ast} = 3$, whereas the data actually lie on a two-dimensional nonlinear manifold ($m^{\ast} = 2$)~\cite{Roweis2000, tenenbaum2000}.
+Based on general considerations, PCA should overestimate IDs by at least unity when the data are nonlinear~\cite{Zeng_2024}.
+Consequently, we may conclude that in the present case the linear approach works properly only when $ 0.3 \leq \beta \leq 1$.

-Additionally, within the linear approach the estimated intrinsic dimensionality remains unchanged as $\beta \rightarrow 1.1$, irrespective of the heuristic used, whereas the DAE predicts an increase to $m^{\ast} = 3$.